 Each plant you add to a Land F/X project will have its own unique plant code that will identify that plant by abbreviations of its genus and species in both your labels and Plant Schedules.
 You can choose to give this code three possible styles:

-For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences page.
+For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences documentation.

-Plant Data: Click Select Fields to open a dialog box listing data compiled for each plant.
+To control which plant data tags are included in your Plant Schedule, click Select Fields to open a dialog box listing data compiled for each plant.

 Plant Schedules for a Colorized Plan